 TABLE OF CONTENTS

-Sweet Berry Farm's blueberry crop inspired this dessert, which swirls ripe fruit in a sweet-tart base of vanilla-creme fraîche custard.
+Sweet Berry Farm's blueberry crop inspired this Crème Fraîche-Blueberry Ice Cream Recipe, which swirls ripe fruit in a sweet-tart base of vanilla custard.
 "The secret to successful ice cream is to make sure that everything is as cold as possible before you freeze it," Susanna says.
 "Chill the custard overnight; if you're using an ice-cream machine with a removable double-walled canister, store the canister in the freezer for at least 24 hours between uses."